 On April 10, 2022, the Company entered into a Stock Exchange and Loan Agreement (the "Purchase Agreement") with John K. Scott, Jr., the current Vice Chairman of our Board of Directors, pursuant to which Mr. Scott agreed to make a loan to the Company in the principal amount of up to \$2.5 million, of which \$1.5 million was funded on the closing date.
 Mr. Scott funded an additional \$1.0 million on July 1, 2022.
-The outstanding balance of the loan, which is evidenced by a Secured Term Note (the "Bridge Note"), bears interest at a rate of 8% per annum, with payments of interest only to be made monthly over a period oftwo years.
-All outstanding principal and accrued and unpaid interest under the Bridge Note is due and payable on the second anniversary of the Purchase Agreement.
+The outstanding balance of the loan, which is evidenced by a Secured Term Note (the "Bridge Note"), bears interest at a rate of 8% per annum, with payments of interest only to be made monthly over a period offwo years.
+All outstanding principal, accrued and unpaid interest under the Bridge Note is due and payable on the second anniversary of the Purchase Agreement.
 The Company's obligations under the Bridge Note are secured by a first priority security interest in all of the Company's assets and personal property pursuant to a Security Agreement.
-See Notes 8 and 16.
+See Note%.

-Beginning August 4, 2022 through August 17, 2022, the Company is offering its stockholders and certain warrant holders as of August 3, 2022 the right to purchase up to 35,000 units ("Units") at a subscription price of \$1,000 per Unit (the "Rights Offering").
-Each Unit consists of one share of Series I Convertible Preferred Stock ("Series I Preferred Stock") which is convertible into 1,538 shares of Common Stock and warrants to purchase an additional 1,538 shares of our Common Stock.
-The Rights Offering may result in aggregate gross proceeds of up to \$35.0 million to the Company.
-Certain participants in the Rights Offering have the ability to pay the subscription price for their Units by cancelling or exchanging their shares of Series D Redeemable Convertible Preferred Stock ("Series D Preferred Stock"), Series F Redeemable Convertible Preferred Stock ("Series G Preferred Stock") and/or Series G Redeemable Preferred Stock ("Series G Preferred Stock") and the Company's indebtedness evidenced by the Bridge Note, instead of paying by check or wire transfer of funds.
-The fair market value of the shares of each series of preferred stock and the Bridge Note to be cancelled or exchanged in the Rights Offering has been determined by the Company's Board of Directors based on an independent appraisal obtained by the Company.
-The total amount of cash proceeds received by the Company will be reduced to the extent any such series of preferred stock and/or the Bridge Note are exchanged or cancelled in the Rights Offering.
-Net proceeds after deducting fees and expenses related to the Rights Offering will be used to fund our pivotal Phase 3 clinical trial for rheumatoid arthritis ("RA"), obtaining regulatory approvals, working capital, and for general corporate purposes.
+On August 30, 2022, the Company closed on an offering to its stockholders and certain warrant holders as ofAugust 3, 2022 of the right to purchase up to 35,000 units ("Units") at a subscription price of \$1,000 per Unit (the "Rights Offering").
+The Rights Offering resulted in the sale of10,423 Units for aggregate gross proceeds of \$6,173,000 to the Company.
+Of the total 10,423 Units sold, 4,250 Units were sold in exchange for and the surrender of outstanding shares of our Series D Redeemable Convertible Preferred Stock ("Series D Preferred Stock") and Series F Redeemable Convertible Preferred Stock ("Series F Preferred Stock").
+Each Unit consisted of one share of Series I Convertible Preferred Stock ("Series I Preferred Stock") and Series F Redeemable Convertible into 2,222 shares of Common Stock and one warrant to purchase an additional 2,222 shares of our Common Stock at \$0.45 per share ("Warrant").
+If exercised, additional gross proceeds of up to \$11.6 million may be received through the exercise of Warrants issued in the Rights Offering.
+The Warrants are exercisable immediately, expire five years from the date of issuance and have an exercise price of \$0.50 per share.
+Net proceeds after deducting fees and expenses of \$963,270 related to the Rights Offering will be used to fund our pivotal Phase3 clinical trial for rheumatoid arthritis ("RA"), obtaining regulatory approvals, working capital, and for general corporate purposes.